Correct-Syntax/bible_side/README.md

 - Bug: Scrolling between the two versions is synced too well.
 Since the Literal version is lengthier, verses can be in different locations or even off screen.
 - Missing feature: Currently only loads the book of Acts.
 - Missing feature: Most buttons don't do anything.

+## Feedback/Contributing

+Feedback is welcome.
+To help out please open an issue.

 ## Development